History of the Medicine Wheel

 Learning About The Medicine Wheel

-Birgitt Williams was first introduced to the medicine wheel on the Six Nations Reservation in Ontario, Canada during the 1970’s.
+Birgitt Williams was first introduced to the medicine wheel on the Six Nations of the Grand River Reservation in Ontario, Canada during the 1970s.

 At the time, as a social worker, she worked on the Reservation.
-She was part of a team helping to establish the first native child welfare service.
-This was the first service run by native people for native people.
-It was a time of great turmoil on the reservation.
+She was part of a team helping to establish the first Indigenous child welfare service.
+This was the first service run by Indigenous people for Indigenous people.
+It was a time of great turmoil on the Reservation.
 There was great conflict between what were described at the time as Longhouse Indians and Christian Indians.

 Birgitt had many opportunities generously given to her by friends on the reservation in the Longhouse tradition.
-The Longhouse tradition was coming out from necessary hiding during its persecution from a particular style of ‘Christianity’.
-To put this in a context you might be more familiar with, it was the era heralded by the final closing of the Christian missionary schools in Canada whose stories are so painful.
+The Longhouse tradition was coming out from necessary hiding during its persecution by both Church and Government.
+To put this in a context you might be more familiar with, it was the era heralded by the closing of the Indian Residential Schools in Canada whose stories are so painful.
 Courageously at the time, traditional Indigenous wisdom was ‘coming out’ again.
 Birgitt continues to be so deeply grateful for those who had the courage to protect the wisdom traditions.

 Appropriate Use of the Medicine Wheel

 Birgitt questioned being able to use and teach from the medicine wheel as a white person.
 The answer was that there was permission granted.
-She learned a council of elders had met in the southwestern USA in 1987 and again in 1991 to discuss a global use of the medicine wheel.
+She learned a Council of Elders had met in the southwestern USA in 1987 and again in 1991 to discuss a global use of the medicine wheel.
 The elders decreed that after keeping the medicine wheel wisdom alive for centuries, even when it had to be hidden, the time was right for the medicine wheel to be given to the human race to use it to improve conditions for individuals and for communities.
+This decision and teaching was documented on an audiotape “Moh-he-con-nuck: Medicine Wheel Teachings.”

 Birgitt was an avid student of medicine wheel teachings.
 These teachings were crucial to her personal and leadership development.
 These teachings were crucial to the development of Genuine Contact.